Danmoreng/llm-pen/PLAN.md

 - Validate user flows for new backends
 - Check accessibility considerations

-## Phase 5: Documentation and Deployment
+## Phase 6: Documentation and Deployment

 ### Task 1: Update README.md
 - Document new backend support
 - Add setup instructions for Google Gemini and llama.cpp
 - Update screenshots if necessary
 - Add information about new functions
+- [x] Updated with UI enhancements

 ### Task 2: Update ARCHITECTURE.md
 - Document new backend integrations
 - Update component descriptions
 - Add information about enhanced functions
+- [x] Updated with new components and features

 ### Task 3: Create Usage Examples
 - Develop example prompts that showcase new functions